Skip to Main Content

 Predatory publishers use questionable tactics to profit from scholarly research.
 They exploit faculty and students by soliciting articles (often through spam emails) and usually request payment for publishing in advance.
 And, of course, the quality of the journals is sub par.
-The following resources can help in identifying predatory journals.
-If your journal is not on the lists below, consult the Signs below or consult your library liaison.
+The following resources and tips can help in identifying predatory journals.

 There are many checklists available to assist with determining the legitimacy of a journal.
 Here is one from Think!
 Check!
 Submit!